Angel tube station

-Angel is a London Underground station.
-It is located in the Angel area of the London Borough of Islington.
-The station is on the Bank branch of the Northern line, between King's Cross St. Pancras and Old Street stations.
-It is in London fare zone 1.
-The station was originally built by the City & South London Railway (C&SLR) and opened on 17 November 1901.
-It served as a terminus until the line was extended to Euston on 12 May 1907.
+Angel is a London Underground station, located in the Angel area of the London Borough of Islington.
+It is on the Bank branch of the Northern line, between and stations.
+The station is in London fare zone 1.
+It was originally built by the City & South London Railway (C&SLR) and opened on 17 November 1901.
+The station served as a terminus until the line was extended to Euston on 12 May 1907.

-The station was rebuilt between 1989 and 1992 to accommodate the large number of passengers using the station.
+Angel was rebuilt between 1989 and 1992 to accommodate the large number of passengers using the station.
 As a result, it has an extra-wide southbound platform, surfaced over the original island platform which served both north- and south-bound trains.
 The station has the longest escalators on the Underground network.